 PHP has a class named DateTime to help you when reading, writing, comparing or calculating with date and time.
 There are many date and time related functions in PHP besides DateTime, but it provides nice object-oriented interface to most common uses.
-It can handle time zones, but that is outside this short introduction.
+DateTime can handle time zones, but that is outside the scope of this short introduction.

 To start working with DateTime, convert raw date and time string to an object with